PeterC66/m4ops/Issues.md

 - WMS and WMTS sources
 - new OPS for HcN
 - TODO in comments items
+- implementing layer loading aspects - see loadingId etc in M4OPSView
-- implementing loading aspects including "No layers" selected message
+- add "No layers" selected message
 - Zoom: Center as was (??)
 - window size to screen
 - Upload, compile